3 Reasons to Hire Nervous Job Candidates

 With so much being at stake, isn’t it perfectly understandable that many candidates may succumb to nerves during an interview?
 The problem is that these nerves can indeed impair their interview performance and hinder the interview process – candidates can speak too quickly, slur their speech, have temporary memory loss and basically not give a true representation of their ability.
 This means that it is very easy to miscast nervous candidates as basket cases or incompetents who are not suitable for the job, when in truth they could be more appropriately skilled than some of the more outspoken and forward applicants.

-In fact, three studies back up the idea that nervous candidates may be in fact disguising underlying brilliance.
+In fact, three studies back up the idea that nervous candidates engaging the job market may be in fact disguising underlying brilliance.

 The first was a study by Corinne Bendersky from UCLA’s School of Management.
 In her study she looked at MBA students and classified them as an extrovert and introvert (typically more neurotic and nervous) and she looked at the perceived status of these students.
 They found that those who were seen to be more extroverted were perceived to be of higher status and a better potential contributor to the effort.
 While neurotics were seen as lower status and they were expected to make a smaller contribution (this superficial first impression is an effect that is likely to be replicated in the interview room).
 But, what was most interesting was that at the end of the 10 week study/project period, the extroverts were seen to have lost status and to have contributed less than expected and neurotics were seen to have contributed more than expected and gained status as a result.
 Corinne concluded that extrovert traits that may them stand out from the crowd can fail in a team based situations.
 And the dull, uninspiring traits of introverts can make them effective on the job.